Temporary image for pinning, folks. |

 American individuals also made many of these ornaments by hand at home.
 Ladies home journals, newspapers and other publishers would describe the novelties in detail and people would often craft their own versions rather than purchase them from overseas venders.

 3. Why is it so difficult to research the techniques used in the production of cotton ornaments 100 years ago?
-Well, there is a litany of reasons: One reason being that many ornaments were made of ordinary materials and processes that everyday folk took for granted and so they did not always bother to record those processes.
+Well, there is a litany of reasons: One reason being that many ornaments were made of ordinary materials and

 Another reason, books describing old artisan methods are often tossed by librarians who believe them too 'dated' to be useful to modern crafters.
 Much of the information that I know concerning the making of doll and novalty (ornamental) items, came from a late 1800's volume that I just happened to have read about twenty years ago.
 That same book was eventually tossed by the library that once had loaned it to me.